A 1035 tax-free exchange may provide good options for tax liability management

-A 1035 Exchange applies only under certain conditions.
-Both the old and new contracts must be held by the same policy owner and only certain types of contracts can be exchanged: life insurance, endowments and annuity contracts.
-An old life insurance policy can be exchanged for a new life insurance policy or a new annuity, an old endowment contract can be exchanged for a new annuity and an old annuity can be exchanged for a new annuity.
+A 1035 Exchange applies only under certain conditions. , and only certain types of contracts can be exchanged: life insurance, endowments, and annuity contracts.
+An old life insurance policy can be exchanged for a new life insurance policy or a new annuity, an old endowment contract can be exchanged for a new annuity, and an old annuity can be exchanged for a new annuity.

 The rules surrounding 1035 Exchanges are complex, and consultation with a tax professional is recommended.
 The cost and availability of insurance depend on factors such as age, health, and the type of contract.
 Make sure you are insurable before surrendering your old policy.
 Contracts have limitations, sales and surrender charges, administrative fees and charges for optional benefits.
 Annuities are not guaranteed by the FDIC or any other government agency.
 Annuities are not deposits of, nor are they guaranteed or endorsed by, any bank or savings association.
 The investment return and principal value of an investment option are not guaranteed.
 The principal may be worth more or less than the original amount invested when the annuity is surrendered, due to fluctuations in market conditions, and any guarantees are contingent on the claims-paying ability of the issuing insurance company.

-Variable annuities are sold only by prospectus.
-Please consider the investment objectives, risks, charges and expenses before investing.
+Variable annuities are considered a security and sold only by prospectus.
+Please consider the investment objectives, risks, charges, and expenses before investing.
 The prospectus, which contains this and other information about the investment company, can be obtained from your financial professional.
 Be sure to read the prospectus carefully before deciding whether to invest.